haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/prod/config-reference-var-name.md

 	where `<SYSTEM__VARIABLE__NAME>` comes from the next section.

-## Step 2: Set global, website, or store view variables {#cloud-system-vars-sys}
+## 步骤2.
+Set global, website, or store view variables {#cloud-system-vars-sys}

 This section discusses how to set system variables.

 *	To set values for the global scope (that is, all websites, stores, and store views), start the variable name with `CONFIG__DEFAULT__`.

-*	To set a value for a particular store view or website, start the variable name as discussed in [Step 1: Find the scope value](#deploy-system-vars-scopes):
+*	To set a value for a particular store view or website, start the variable name as discussed in [步骤1.
+Find the scope value](#deploy-system-vars-scopes):

 	*	`CONFIG__WEBSITES`
 	*	`CONFIG__STORES`